twtrubiks/linux-note/mount-disks-at-system-startup-on-ubuntu/README.md

 ![alt tag](https://i.imgur.com/8vbp6du.png)

-Reboot, the hard disks will be mounted automatically at system startup:smile:
+Reboot, the hard disks will be mounted automatically at system startup :smile:

 In general, you need to mount disk to be correct in `/media`(`/mnt` is a temporary mount point).